nominetresearch/microbit-networking-book/twowayunicast/twowayunicast.md

 So, Ping program measures the *round-trip-time* between the two computers to point out these problems.

+!!! hint "Definition 3: _Round-trip-time (RTT)_"
-*Definition 3* \[Round-trip-time (RTT)\] Round-trip-time is the time it takes for a message to go from a sender to a receiver and back again.
+	Round-trip-time is the time it takes for a message to go from a sender to a receiver and back again.

 In other words, the sender measures the difference in time when it sent the *Ping* and when it received the *Pong*.